This is how you check your AstraZeneca vaccine batch number and why it matters

-AstraZeneca vaccine: What are the Indian-made batch numbers and how to check them?
-Which EU countries accept Covishield vaccines?
+What are the Indian-made AstraZeneca vaccine batch numbers and how to check them?
+Which EU countries accept Covishield?

 Concerns have arisen over the fact that a number of AstraZeneca vaccine batches produced in India are not recognised by the European Union’s (EU) Digital Covid Certificates allowing people in the UK to travel to Europe this year.

-The EU has rolled out a Digital Covid Certificate travel scheme, letting travellers straightforwardly prove their vaccination status and be exempt from quarantining when crossing a European border.
+The EU’s Digital Covid Certificate travel scheme allows travellers to straightforwardly prove their vaccination status and be exempt from quarantining when crossing a European border.

-But reports surrounding the AstraZeneca vaccine’s production and eligibility on the EU’s scheme rocked the UK and countries worldwide recently, with many suddenly finding holiday plans to certain EU countries using it potentially put on hold.
+But reports surrounding the AstraZeneca vaccine’s production and eligibility on the EU’s scheme have rocked the UK and countries worldwide recently, with many citizens suddenly finding holiday plans potentially put on hold.

-Millions in the UK are thought to be unable to travel to some EU Member States using the Digital Covid Certificate scheme as a means of proof of vaccination and entry, as this only recognises vaccines approved by the European Medicines Agency (EMA).
+Millions in the UK are reportedly unable to travel to EU member states using the Digital Covid Certificate scheme as a means of proof of vaccination and entry, as this only recognises vaccines approved by the European Medicines Agency (EMA).

 Three batches of the AstraZeneca vaccine administered in the UK were produced by the Serum Institute of India as Covishield, which is currently not approved by the EMA and therefore not recognised on the Digital Covid Certificate.